SimpleL97/denormalize-mongoose/README.md

 });
 ```

+If you use [middlewares](https://mongoosejs.com/docs/middleware.html) in Schema - manually initialization of plugin is recommended after all middlewares you want to add.

 ## Options
 **paths** - main option, it defines what fields will be taken from original Document during denormalize process.\
 It can be an Array of strings or Object, also it can be combined.